o3de/o3de.org/content/docs/user-guide/components/reference/physx/collider.md

 {{< preview-migrated >}}

-Performance demands in games and real\-time applications require physics simulations to be solved in fractions of a second.
+Performance demands in games and real-time applications require physics simulations to be solved in fractions of a second.
 The PhysX Collider component allows you to specify primitive shapes or PhysX mesh assets to calculate collisions between entities, ensuring fast physics simulation.
 A simple entity such as a crate might have a single PhysX Collider component, while more complex entities, such as vehicles, might require multiple PhysX Collider components.

 **Note**
-The PhysX Collider component attached to an entity by itself creates a static (non\-moving) entity, such as a wall or a mountain.
+The PhysX Collider component attached to an entity by itself creates a static (non-moving) entity, such as a wall or a mountain.
 To create a dynamic (moving) entity, you also need to add a **[PhysX Rigid Body](/docs/user-guide/components/reference/physx/rigid-body-physics/)** component.
 The **PhysX Rigid Body Physics** component requires either a primitive collider or convex mesh collider.
 Triangle mesh physics assets work only with static entities.

 The PhysX Collider component requires the [PhysX](/docs/user-guide/gems/reference/physx/) gem enabled in your project.